Credits: MA level, 10 ECTS

 Presentation format 02:

-- Preparation: Read, engage and discuss the text closely
+- Preparation: Read, engage and discuss the text closely before the class

 - A 5 min brief introduction about the text (assuming everyone has read it)